-Bhima Koregaon case trial process begins over four years after case was registered

-An NIA court started hearing a discharge plea filed by Sudhir Dhawale, one of the accused persons.
+Bhima Koregaon case: NIA court begins hearing discharge applications of accused persons

+This is the first step towards framing of charges in the case in which trial has not started four years after it was registered.

-A Mumbai court on Tuesday started hearing the first of the seven discharge applications filed by accused persons in the Bhima Koregaon case, Bar and Bench reported.
-The hearing marks the beginning of the trial process in the case four years after it was filed in 2018.
+A Mumbai court on Tuesday started hearing the first of seven discharge applications filed by accused persons in the Bhima Koregaon case, Bar and Bench reported.

+The hearings of the discharge applications constitute the first step towards framing of charges against the accused persons.
+The trial in the case will begin after the charges are framed.

 The development came after the Supreme Court, on August 19, ordered a National Investigation Agency court to decide on framing charges against the accused persons within three months.

-Under Section 239 of the Criminal Procedure Code, accused persons can file discharge applications to argue that the charges against them are malicious.
-Judges have the power to acquit the accused persons based on discharge applications.
+Under Section 239 of the Criminal Procedure Code, accused persons can file discharge applications to argue that the charges against them are without any basis.
+Judges have the power to discharge the accused persons based on the applications.

 The Bhima Koregaon case pertains to caste violence in a village near Pune in 2018.
 Sixteen persons, including activists, academicians and artists were arrested for allegedly plotting the violence.